g-s-wan/cs32-repl/README.md

 - As stated above, each file in the ./src/REPL/promises directory corresponds to a REPLFunction that handles part of the command-processor functionality.
 - We have implemented shortcuts for all commands mentioned in the assignment specs, as well as for clearing the history and displaying a table describing baseline commands.
 - If the content in the REPL history exceeds the size of the div, we automatically scroll down to the most recent entry.
+- We used Narrator on Windows to test screen reader functionality.

 # User Story 1: (End user stakeholder)